CRICMIND.AI

 The contrast with more volatile franchise environments across the league's history is illuminating.
 Young players cycling through franchises that lacked institutional stability often took longer to develop, or stalled entirely.
 The pipeline required the plumbing.

-The Second Wave: KL Rahul and Sanju Samson
+The Second Wave: KL Rahul and Sanju Samson (CSK)

 The true measure of any pipeline is what it produces in its second and third decades, not its first.
-The careers of KL Rahul and Sanju Samson offer the most compelling evidence that the IPL's developmental architecture has compounded rather than diminished.
+The careers of KL Rahul and Sanju Samson (CSK) offer the most compelling evidence that the IPL's developmental architecture has compounded rather than diminished.

 Rahul's 5,235 runs across just 135 matches — an average of 45.92, the highest among any high-volume Indian batter in this dataset — reflects a player who used multiple franchises as distinct developmental chapters.
 From Royal Challengers Bangalore to Punjab Kings to Lucknow Super Giants, each move brought different tactical demands, different leadership responsibilities, and ultimately a more complete cricketer.
 His highest score of 132* came in the UAE bio-bubble season of 2020, under circumstances that tested mental resilience as much as technical skill.